Judge Andrew J. Peck

+LegalTech New York finished up earlier this week.
+I survived with only a minor case of technology loop, although my iPhone was begging for mercy by the end.
 The conference was frenetic, to say the least.
 There was a lot going on, regarding a cornucopia of technological topics and tools to help lawyers.
 As expected, […]

 Keyword searching is absolutely terrible, in terms of statistical responsiveness. — Magistrate Judge Andrew Peck (S.D.N.Y.), in a panel today at the LegalTech conference.
 He spoke alongside Wachtell Lipton counsel Maura Grossman and Jackson Lewis partner Ralph Losey, on a panel that aimed to demystify cutting-edge, computer-assisted e-discovery technology.
 Peck is a vocal proponent of […]